AngelaPogoda/T1A2_Angela_Pogoda/readme.md

 # Current Progress

-I am still adjusting the footer and navigation styling.
+I have completed the index page at this stage.